Free Tool

 The decoder organises its analysis into colour-coded sections so you can quickly identify what matters most.
 Here is what each section means:

 A green card appears if the decoder detects a free-look period clause in your text, showing the duration and a countdown if you entered a purchase date.
-An amber card appears if no free-look terms were found — this does not mean your policy lacks a free-look period, only that it was not in the specific text you pasted.
+An amber card appears if no free-look terms were found.
+This does not mean your policy lacks a free-look period, only that it was not in the specific text you pasted.
 Check your policy schedule page.

 Lists what is covered by the clause you pasted.
 This helps confirm the benefits and protections your policy provides.

 Lists what is not covered.
-Pay close attention here — exclusions are the most common source of claim rejections.
+Pay close attention here; exclusions are the most common source of claim rejections.
 If an exclusion surprises you, discuss it with your insurer or agent before the free-look period ends.

 Waiting periods, renewal dates, grace periods, and other time-sensitive information.
-Missing a deadline — especially a premium payment grace period — can result in policy lapse.
+Missing a deadline (especially a premium payment grace period) can result in policy lapse.

 Unusual, restrictive, or potentially unfair clauses that you should review carefully.
-A red flag does not necessarily mean the clause is illegal — it means it deserves extra scrutiny.
+A red flag does not necessarily mean the clause is illegal; it means it deserves extra scrutiny.
 If you see red flags, consider consulting the insurer for clarification or seeking independent advice before your free-look window closes.

 Important: The Policy Decoder provides educational analysis only.
 It does not constitute legal or financial advice.
 Always verify critical terms directly with your insurer, especially before making decisions about keeping or returning a policy.